Discover how you can get more subscribers

 A bright, high-quality image that’s relevant to the topic you’ve chosen is much more likely to get clicks than the default thumbnail that YouTube selects when you upload the video.

 Images should have contrasting colours to maximise their visual draw.
 If you’re using text, include persuasive language that will attract a viewer to your video and channel.
+Learn more on how to effectively pair text with visuals by downlaoading our FREE ebook.

 Design Wizard has a unique selection of YouTube video thumbnail templates that you can personalise and use on your videos.